-Argall's expedition had been little more than a buccaneering exploit and an earnest of what was to come.
-Nor did any permanent result, other than the substitution of the name Nova Scotia for Acadia, flow from Sir William Alexander's enterprise.
-Alexander, afterwards Lord Stirling, was a Scottish courtier in the entourage of James I, from whom he obtained in 1621 a grant of the province of New Scotland or Nova Scotia.
-A year later he sent out a small body of farm hands and one artisan, a blacksmith, to establish a colony.
-The expedition miscarried; and another in the next year shared a similar fate.
-A larger company of Scots, however, as already men-
+Argall's expedition had been little more han a buccaneering exploit and an earnest of what was to come.
+Nor did any permanent esult, other than the substitution of the name Nova Scotia for Acadia, flow from Sir William Alexander's enterprise.
+Alexander, aftervards Lord Stirling, was a Scottish courtier n the entourage of James I, from whom he btained in 1621 a grant of the province of Jew Scotland or Nova Scotia.
+A year later e sent out a small body of farm hands and ne artisan, a blacksmith, to establish a colony. he expedition miscarried; and another in he next year shared a similar fate.
+A larger ompany of Scots, however, as already men-A.E.

-В

-A.E.